cssnr/zipline-android-docs/docs/guides/get-started.md

 This guide assumes you have a [diced/zipline](https://github.com/diced/zipline) server setup and accessible.

-If not you can [get started](https://zipline.diced.sh/docs/get-started) with a zipline server.
+If not you can [get started here](https://zipline.diced.sh/docs/get-started).

 ## Install